Russia-Ukraine: What to know about Europe's security crisis

 Washington has for years argued that building another pipeline bringing natural gas from Russia to Germany increases Europe’s reliance on Russian energy supplies.

-British Prime Minister Boris Johnson says his government is slapping sanctions on five Russian banks and three wealthy individuals over Russia’s latest military moves on Ukraine.
+British Prime Minister Boris Johnson says his government is slapping sanctions on five Russian banks and three wealthy men close to Putin over Russia’s latest military moves on Ukraine.

 Johnson told lawmakers that sanctions would hit Rossiya Bank, IS Bank, General Bank, Promsvyazbank and the Black Sea Bank.